sh33dafi/jest-sonar/README.md

 ### Creating a pull request
 1. Fork the repo on GitHub
-2. Clone and make changes on your own machine
+2. Clone and make changes on your machine
 3. Commit and Push the changes to your fork
 4. Submit a Pull request so that we can review your changes